Tonywuhk/realai.org/timing.md

 * 2016 February 16, Demis Hassabis: decades away from general intelligence.
 Source: [The superhero of artificial intelligence: can this genius keep it in check?](https://www.theguardian.com/technology/2016/feb/16/demis-hassabis-artificial-intelligence-deepmind-alphago). *The Guardian*.

+### Machine Intelligence Research Institute

+* 2017 April 30.
+Research staff at MIRI assigned moderately higher probability to AGI’s being developed before 2035 than they did a year or two ago.
+Source: [2017 Updates and Strategy](https://intelligence.org/2017/04/30/2017-updates-and-strategy/). *Machine Intelligence Research Institute*.

+* 2013 May 15, Luke Muehlhauser.
+[When Will AI Be Created?](https://intelligence.org/2013/05/15/when-will-ai-be-created/). *Machine Intelligence Research Institute*.

 ### Ray Kurzweil

 Ray [Kurzweil](http://www.kurzweilai.net/) predicted in his 2005 book [The Singularity Is Near: When Humans Transcend Biology](http://singularity.com/) that strong AI would emerge around 2029.
 He has kept his prediction since then, and in an [IEEE report](http://spectrum.ieee.org/computing/software/humanlevel-ai-is-right-around-the-corner-or-hundreds-of-years-away#RayKurzweil) on 31 May 2017, reiterated his belief that computer would exceed human capabilities by 2029.